-3 Things To Help Avoid High Tax Rates in Temecula Housing
+3 Things to Help Avoid High Tax Rates in Temecula Housing

-What are Special Assessments or Mello Roos??
+What are special assessments, or Mello Roos?

 General Rule of Thumb

-Buy a home in Temecula with a lower tax rate
+Buy a home in Temecula with a lower tax rate.

 I’m on the fence when buying older homes in some communities.
-Sometimes they have the orange-colored tile roofs that I don’t necessarily like.
-Inside, you’re going to have lower ceilings and less of an open floor plan than newer home builds.If you are okay with this, by all means, this is a great way to go.
-If you are looking for communities with low tax rates I produced a video and article called 4 Low Tax Rate Communities in South Temecula & The Ultimate Low Tax Rate Community in Temecula
+Sometimes they have orange-colored tile roofs that I don’t necessarily like.
+Inside, you’ll find lower ceilings and a less open floor plan than in newer homes.If you are okay with this, then by all means, this is a great way to go.
+If you are looking for communities with low tax rates, I produced a video and article called “4 Low Tax Rate Communities in South Temecula” and “The Ultimate Low Tax Rate Community in Temecula.”

-Thank you for reading our blog, if you have any interest in moving to Temecula or the surrounding area please read the Google Reviews here for Greenleaf Real Estate & Appraisal.
+Thank you for reading our blog.
+If you have any interest in moving to Temecula or the surrounding area, please read the Google reviews here for Greenleaf Real Estate & Appraisal.

 We are licensed as both real estate brokers and certified residential appraisers.
 We love what we do and will bring a great deal of passion, experience, and expertise to the table for you.